wkurzius/mr.kurzius.net/content/classes/prob-and-stats.md

 ## Grading
 - The official gradebook will exist on Canvas, with Genesis only having the overall grade.
-- Grading is point-based, though assignments are worth roughly 10%, quizzes 40%, and tests 50% of your marking period grade.
+- Grading is point-based, though assignments are worth roughly 10%, class participation 20%, quizzes 30%, and tests 40% of your marking period grade.
 - Quizzes will happen after every two or three sections, with major tests once a marking period.
 - Late work will receive only partial credit.